 The Stockton Police Department's overarching goal is to reduce alcohol-related crimes.
-Two Vice officers will attend the 2016 ABC GAP Conference and attempt to participate in any other available training courses provided by ABC sworn staff.
+Two Vice officers will attend the 2017 ABC GAP Conference and attempt to participate in any other available training courses provided by ABC sworn staff.
 Our continued strategy is to train all sworn officers on ABC education, prevention, and enforcement measures, so they can continue to effectively handle ABC-related matters well after this grant cycle is completed.
+Stockton Police Department staff have extended training to other City Departments such as Fire and Code Enforcement.
 In addition to training our officers, the Stockton Police Department plans on utilizing an IMPACT program to educate ABC licensees on helping to reduce alcohol-related crimes.
 We also plan on utilizing the local media to inform our citizens of the alcohol-related enforcement activities made possible from this ABC Grant.